 ROLE OF TERMITES IN SUSTAINABLE AGRICULTURE

-It is recognised that they play a role in regulating natural settings, but not many research have looked at the idea of changing termite behaviour to improve ecosystem processes, which would help supply goods and services in agro-ecosystems. of fact, the nutrient-rich soil of termite mounds is employed as a soil supplement in most agricultural operations to get greater crop yields (Boga et al., 2000).
+It is recognised that they play a role in regulating natural settings, but not much research has looked at the idea of changing termite behaviour to improve ecosystem processes, which would help supply goods and services in agro-ecosystems.
+In fact, the nutrient-rich soil of termite mounds is employed as a soil supplement in most agricultural operations to get greater crop yields (Boga et al., 2000).
 Researchers have found that termites can live in tough conditions and cause water to seep through crusted soils.
 This is one of the ways that soil recovery and vegetation cover regeneration work well in Africa and Asia (Mando et al., 1996; 1997; Pardeshi et al., 2010; Pringle et al., 2010).

 There hasn't been as much research on the real-world examples used to promote ecosystem services via termite activity as there has been on the many studies that have linked earthworm engineering activity with ecosystem services and the resulting experimental changes to earthworm populations.
-There have been a number of problems to the idea, however, therefore there haven't been many investigations.
 First of all, termites are social insects, which means that their culture (or raising them on a semi-industrial scale) is usually hard, sluggish, or impossible (particularly with soil-feeding termites and the bigger mound-building Macrotermitinae).
 In big numbers, it is also hard to move them straight to the field (which is much simpler with earthworms) and keep the colony structure and any symbiotic relationships intact.
-It's also quite likely that the termites that were moved would be very weak.

-To the ants that attacked them while they were building their defences and foraging galleries.
+It's also quite likely that the termites that were moved would be very defenseless to the ants that attacked them while they were building their defences and foraging galleries.
 Second, indigenous termites have been bred in land that has been damaged, mostly to make species that grow fungus.
 This can be done by either drilling residues into the column of soil or mulch that is stacked on top of the soil (Mando et al., 1999a, b, c; Rouland et al., 2003).

 Third, termites' actions affect how resources are spread out in ecosystems because they store nutrients in their nests (Jouquet et al., 2007).
 This impact of the termites on the uneven distribution of resources makes it harder to manage land.
 Lastly, using termites to promote ecosystem services is in competition with less sustainable but more enticing strategies that work right away.